AdaoBJr/AdaoBJR/README.md

 🌎 Know the four corners of the world is my dream.

  - 📍From Campo Grande - MS 🇧🇷
- - 📄 See my <a href = "https://gitconnected.com/adaobjr/resume">Curriculum Vitae</a> to get more info
+ - 📄 See my <a href = "https://gitconnected.com/adaobjr/resume">Curriculum Vitae</a> to get more info.
+ - 📄 See my <a href = "https://github.com/AdaoBJr/Portfolio">Portfólio</a> to know me better.

 ## 🖥️ Technologies